jheare/fish310/lab_syll.md

-reviews should include constructive comments on improving the report and a “grade” (Poor, Fair, Good, Very Good, or Excellent). **The final lab report is due on May 12/13**.  **All reports are due by midnight on the due date and must be turned in via the class website dropbox.**
+reviews should include constructive comments on improving the report and a “grade” (Poor, Fair, Good, Very Good, or Excellent). **The final lab report is due on May 12/13**.  **All reports are due by midnight on the due date and must be turned in via the class website**

 **Worksheets: **In each lab period you will fill out a worksheet.
 This worksheet is due at the end of the lab period.

 **Species report: **Each student will choose an invertebrate species to profile.
-Species profiles will consist of a youtube video with information, references, and pictures of the species in a creative way.
-More details on the video will follow. **The species profile video is due on May 28/29.**  **Each student will be required to give a five minute Powerpoint or video presentation on their species during lab May 28/29**.
+Species profiles will consist of a video production with information, references, and pictures of the species in a creative way.
+More details on the video will follow. **The species profile video is due on May 28/29.**  **Students will unveil their production during the FISH310 film festival (during lab May 28/29)**.

 ---